Multilinear Common Component Analysis via Kronecker Product Representation

-To demonstrate the efficacy of MCCA, we applied MCCA, PCA, CCA, and MPCA to image compression tasks.
-For the experiments, we prepared the following three image datasets. \begin{description} \item[MNIST dataset] consists of hand written digits data $0, 1, \dots, 9$ of which size is $28 \times 28$ pixels.
+For the experiments, we prepared the following three image datasets: \begin{description} \item[MNIST dataset] consists of data of hand written digits $0, 1, \dots, 9$ at image sizes of $28 \times 28$ pixels.
 The dataset includes a training dataset of 60,000 images and a test dataset of 10,000 images.
-We used the 10 training images from the beginning of the dataset for each class.
-MNIST dataset \citep{Lecun_1998} is available at \url{http://yann.lecun.com/exdb/mnist/}. \item[AT\&T (ORL) face dataset] contains gray scale facial images of 40 people.
-The dataset has 10 images of which size is $92 \times 112$ pixels, for each person.
-We used the images resized to 0.5 times theirs size in advance to improve the efficiency of the experiment.
+We used the first 10 training images of the dataset for each group.
+The MNIST dataset \citep{Lecun_1998} is available at \url{http://yann.lecun.com/exdb/mnist/}. \item[AT\&T (ORL) face dataset] contains gray-scale facial images of 40 people.
+The dataset has 10 images sized $92 \times 112$ pixels for each person.
+We used images resized by a factor of 0.5 in order to improve the efficiency of the experiment.
 The AT\&T face dataset is available at \url{https://git-disl.github.io/GTDLBench/datasets/att_face_dataset/}. \item[Cropped AR database] has color facial images of 100 people.
 These images are cropped around the face.
 The size of images is $120 \times 165 \times 3$ pixels.
-It contains 26 images in each class, 12 of which are images of people wearing sunglasses or scarves.
-We used the cropped facial images of 50 male excluding for those 12 images.
-Due to memory limitations, we resized these images by 0.25 ratio.
-AR database \citep{Martinez_1998, Martinez_2001} is available at \url{http://www2.ece.ohio-state.edu/~aleix/ARdatabase.html}. \end{description} The detailed description is summarized in Table \ref{tb:dataset_all}.
+The dataset contains 26 images in each group, 12 of which are images of people wearing sunglasses or scarves.
+We used the cropped facial images of 50 males which were not wearing sunglasses or scarves.
+Due to memory limitations, we resized these images by a factor of 0.25.
+The AR database \citep{Martinez_1998, Martinez_2001} is available at \url{http://www2.ece.ohio-state.edu/~aleix/ARdatabase.html}. \end{description} The dataset characteristics are summarized in Table \ref{tb:dataset_all}.

-To compress these images, we performed the dimensionality reduction for the images by MCCA, PCA, CCA, and MPCA.
-The images were compressed and reconstructed as following steps.